dcunited001/dcunited001.github.io/_posts/2019-04-11-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 opportunity for the next big wave to blow past the stagnant water).
 The existing order is to be annihilated by the next large burst of energy, whether from the interior or exterior.
-In sociopolitcal terms, this is signified by a group of social institutions that have unwisely waste their energy.
+In sociopolitical terms, this is signified by a group of social institutions that have unwisely waste their energy.
 Perhaps this is fate and perhaps it is mismanagement.
 Regardless, it forebodes a precarious situation, where change is soon to wash over.

+#### Fate is not kind to those in charge

+> Nine in the fourth place means:
+>
+> He who acts at the command of the highest
+>
+> Remains without blame.
+>
+> Those of like mind partake of the blessing.

+The answer to the riddle of Stagnation lies in Peace: identify and realign those constructive interference patterns, if possible.
+With unity, anything is possible.
+Creating unity requires flux of wealth that incentivizes your population to cooperate.
+If you are *the* leader, your subordinates and their beneficiaries expect the buck to stop at you.
+Your subordinates can benefit from trying their damnedest to overturn fate.
+In times of Stagnation, what is seen is that those near the top tiers of the existing social order continue to benefit from attempting to perpetuate it, but their efforts are wasted without proper leadership.
+To overturn Stagnation, your need a visionary who can relevate their strategy to subordinates who may need to act against their own self interests.
+The danger is that those who feed off of the wealth and power disseminated from the top continue to do without believing that the system is in crisis.
+If you are surrounded by sycophants, when they see that the ship is sinking, they may decide to seek their self-preservation over the preservation of the system.

-The hexagrams 1, 2, 11 and 12 form a microcosm within the I Ching by mirroring the four images of [四象 (Sì Xiàng)](https://en.wikipedia.org/wiki/Four_Symbols)
+> The hexagrams 1, 2, 11 and 12 form a microcosm within the I Ching by
+> mirroring the four images of [四象 (Sì
+> Xiàng)](https://en.wikipedia.org/wiki/Four_Symbols).
+Each Sì Xiàng
+> is depicted as a bigram below, along with the Yin and Yang, the
+> eight trigrams, the Tai Ji and the Wuji, the last of which is the
+> void.

 ![Bagua](/img/posts/2018-12-10-the-analytic-i-ching/bagua.gif)